 Did you know you can get airline elite status match after receiving elite status on just one airline?
-Last year, I mostly flew with American Airlines or their partners, so I managed to acquire Gold status as of the beginning of 2014.
+Last year, I mostly flew with American Airlines or their partners, so I managed to acquire Gold status as of the beginning of the year.
 I quickly learned about status match and immediately applied with all of the airlines who offered this program.

 I now have elite status with Alaska, Delta, and United — in addition to American.
-The biggest benefits I’ve found with elite status is waived baggage fees, preferred seating, bonus miles and you get added to the upgrade wait list (so far I’ve been upgraded to first class 3 times with United!).
+The biggest benefits I’ve found with elite status is waived baggage fees, preferred seating, bonus miles and you get added to the upgrade waitlist (so far I’ve been upgraded to first class 3 times with United!).